jeymo092/James-Gitau/README.md

 ### **Penetration Tester Intern**
 **Hacktify Cyber Security**
 *June 2024 - August 2024*
-- Conducted penetration tests on web applications and networks to identify vulnerabilities.
-- Assisted in developing security assessment reports to improve client security posture.
+- Used Burp Suite, OWASP ZAP, and Nmap for vulnerability analysis.
+Conducted web penetration tests, identified vulnerabilities, and recommended remediation.
+Gained experience in SQL injection, XSS,CRSF,Open-Redirect and ethical hacking.

 ### **Junior Cyber Security Engineer (Part-time)**
 **WHTA Networks**
 *August 2023 - March 2024*
-- Supported incident response efforts and analyzed security incidents to enhance security measures.
-- Collaborated with teams to implement and monitor security controls across systems.
+Nairobi County, Kenya · Remote
+-Provide technical support to end-users, diagnosing and resolving hardware and software issues in a timely manner.

+-Training And Creating Awareness

+-Assist in the maintenance and monitoring of network infrastructure, including firewalls and intrusion detection systems.

+-Conduct vulnerability scans and assist in patch management processes to enhance overall security.

+-Perform Penetration Testing on Client’s Networks & developing penetration testing reports and recommendations.
 ## **Education**

 ### **🎓Bachelor's Degree in Computer Security and Forensics**